anoma/nspec/docs/arch/node/engines/reads_for_environment.juvix.md

 ## Timer Handle

-The Reads For Engine does not require a timer handle type.
+The ReadFor Engine does not require a timer handle type.
 Therefore, we define the timer handle type as `Unit`.

 ### `ReadsForTimerHandle`